catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 -- fix current yb/cf links not saved
 -- fix is_alt being save although not the case
 -- duplicates get 1 as track no

-Testing Issues:
-- better improve reading the version of joalene 1_05 (or 6669 should be 6.669)
-- audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
-- medium feature: when repacking the Retail songs Remove Bass DD
-- big feature - For the tagging add the info to the Preview Image/Album Art
+-- regression dlc id align to right
+-- if multitasking dont flag it as alternate
+-- add will always be unique
+-- vs issue at multitrack ..other inconsitencie
+-- why broken dont delete after copy to broken
+-- add tunning does not add correctly when adding twice :)
+-- clear text does not remove tunning on exiting
+-- duplicates doesnt not go to the second ..beat it...

+Testing Issues to be checked&fixed:

 - joaleen is tone is different.....where do we see that
 - overrite sometimes gives Directory not empty error
-- Think about improving the Multitrack with Instr. list (more accurate but a little criptic)
 - save error log separately
-- add setalbum cover for all
-- add labels on covers

 - zombie fails
 - the pretender fails
 - check meaning of life
--- small feature: maindb apply save settings (as well as the rest of the screens)
-	- when opening new windows..save settings
+- audioslave sections missing maybe cause its an original and i used my own logic to strip the DD

+- change in the house of file no cover and same name
+- comedonwn and glcerine wrong names
+-- regression living on a prayer werid names
+-- weird alternate nunmbers (9)
+-- weird alternate nos 1722 hole in the earth learn to fly
+- ordinary world no alternate

 -+ add fix sections with external tool
+-- regressionPreview saving issue
+-- add setalbum cover for all
+-- better improve reading the version of joalene 1_05 (or 6669 should be 6.669) -- delete wav after preview split
 -- small bug: Standardization 87 message
 -- Big Bug PC repacking seems to fail
 -- small bug Serv the servant and Peaches doent seem to Import